-Once the administration of the PEAKS and Alaska Science assessments begins, the District Test Coordinator and Building Test Coordinators are required to continually track and monitor assessment completion.
+Once the administration of PEAKS begins, the District Test Coordinator and Building Test Coordinators are required to continually track and monitor assessment completion.
 District Test Coordinators track assessment status and completion throughout the district using local, established procedures.
 Building Test Coordinators are responsible for tracking assessment completion status at the building level.